sgul-genetics-centre-bioinformatics/NGS-bioinformatics-workshop_SGUL_31-01-2020/NGS_workshop.md

 ---
 ### Part 5 - Functional annotation of the called genetic variants
-This is the part of the pipeline that we will functionally annotate the called genetic variants, an essential step to try predict the effect or function of an individual variant.
+This is the part of the pipeline that we will functionally annotate the called genetic variants, an essential step to try to predict the effect or function of an individual variant.

 Given a list of variants and their genomic coordinates (like the vcf file you just inspected) we will perform functional annotations for each one of them.

-Variants are annotated to annotation databases.
+Variants are annotated with annotation databases.
 An annotation database can be one of the following types:
 - Gene-based annotations: Identify which genes and proteins will be affected by the reported variant
 Example databases: RefSeq genes, UCSC genes, ENSEMBL genes, GENCODE genes, AceView genes, ... .

-- Region-based annotations: Identify specific genomic regions possibly affected by the reported variant such as promoters, transcription f\actor binding sites, DNAse I hypersensitivity sites and others.
+- Region-based annotations: Identify specific genomic regions possibly affected by the reported variant such as promoters, transcription factor binding sites, DNAse I hypersensitivity sites and others.

 - Filter-based annotations: Cross listed variants with specific databases containing information about them.